 South Korean ministry of Labor every year publishes a list of companies that fail to meet legal requirements for hiring people with disabilities.
 International companies are not absent: Three of the five largest companies with the lowest employment rate of disabled people are foreign companies.
-Zara is the largest company operating in Korea with no disabled worker, Prada has not hired a singled person with disabilities for 10 years.
+Zara is the largest company operating in Korea with no disabled worker, Prada has not hired a single person with disabilities for 10 years.

-The ministry of Employment and Labor of South Korea published on December 20 its annual list singling out companies over 300 employees that fail to recruit or to implement recruiting procedures for workers with disabilities.
+The ministry of Employment and Labor of South Korea published on December 20 its annual list singling out companies with over 300 employees that fail to recruit or implement recruiting procedures for workers with disabilities.

 And a total of 436 organizations operating in South Korea have been put on the list this year, down 79 companies compared to last year, because they “did not make efforts to hire people with disabilities, despite the significantly low employment rate of people with disabilities,” according to the ministry.

 According to South Korean law, state-owned organizations need to have more than 3.4 percent of employees with disabilities.
 The threshold for private companies with more than 50 employees is 3.1 percent of their workforce.
 Disability employment quota policy has been in place since 1990 in the country.

 According to the Korea Employment Agency for Persons with Disabilities, about 5 percent of the Korean population (2.6 million people) is considered to have disabilities and 32 percent of the economically active population with a disability but capable of work didn’t have a job in 2021.
 There are about 29,000 companies with 50 or more full-time employees subject to disability employment quota and despite government supports only 44 percent of them fulfilled their obligations in 2021.
 The Korea Herald in 2015 reported the larger companies were, the more they preferred paying a fine.